bassaad17/datasciencecoursera/README.md

 # datasciencecoursera
-Data Science Repo for Coursera class at John Hopkins University with Jeffery Leek
+Data Science Repo for Coursera class at John Hopkins University with Jeffrey Leek